JessicaMulein/JessicaMulein/README.md

 - 🌱 I’m always learning.
 I'm rebuilding my life as a software engineer and musician after losing many years and a lot of ability to autoimmune diseases and then COVID/Long COVID which further provoked the autoimmune issues.
 I always am trying to stay current in a lot of different areas.
 Pushing my knowledge on C#/Blazor, JavaScript, TypeScript and more.

-- 👯 I’m looking to collaborate on WordMasterMind, BrightChain, StegoPhone, HACC (HTML5 ANSI Console Canvas), PlayZMachine (Zork on console/twitter bot), and more.
+- 👯 I’m looking to collaborate on PhantomMail, WordMasterMind, BrightChain, StegoPhone, HACC (HTML5 ANSI Console Canvas), PlayZMachine (Zork on console/twitter bot), and more.

 - 💬 Ask me about Software Engineering, Music, Writing.
 Programmer since ~1987, professional since 1994.
 Embedded systems, DSP, Web/Full Stack.
 C/C++, Python, PHP, C#, Java, JavaScript/TypeScript/ECMAScript, ActionScript/Flex, Perl, Go, Pascal, and more.